Wildebeest Ecosystem Balance: Predator-Prey Dynamics in Serengeti

-Posted by wolfgang on Sun March 2, 2025.
+Posted on Sun March 2, 2025.

 The Serengeti-Mara ecosystem, spanning Northern Tanzania and Southwestern Kenya, is renowned for the Great Migration, an annual event primarily driven by wildebeests in search of fresh grazing and water.
 These remarkable animals, specifically the blue wildebeest, embark on a vast round-trip migration that can exceed 650 km.
 Starting in the Masai Mara during the short rains in November, they journey south to the lush grasslands of Ndutu in southern Serengeti, where calving occurs during peak vegetation growth.
 This spectacle is not just visually stunning; it plays an essential role in the region's ecology.